HAYLEY BLUNDEN

 • John, L. K., Blunden, H., & Liu, H. (2019).
 “Shooting the messenger.”
 Journal of Experimental Psychology: General, 148(4), 644. https://doi.org/10.1037/xge0000586

 • Brodsky, A., Blunden, H., & Burris, E. “The role of interaction frequency, mode, and target in predicting employee challenging voice.”
-Invited revision at Academy of Management Journal.
+Working Paper.

 Improving the Content of Developmental Interactions